 Econsultancy study states that 79% of customers consider the availability of a live help very useful because they get their requests handled immediately.

-Determine on which pages people linger for a longer time and fire proactive messages.
-These can be certain sections of your help docs, specific product descriptions, your API section etc. Pricing page also often generates lots of of questions, especially if you offer tiered pricing, custom pricing or usage-based pricing.
+Determine which pages people linger for a longer time and fire proactive messages.
+These can be certain sections of your help docs, specific product descriptions, your API section, etc. Pricing page also often generates lots of questions, especially if you offer tiered pricing, custom pricing or usage-based pricing.

 Engage those who visit your website repeatedly but don’t complete any action – they’re interested in your product but something stops them from going further.

 Tip.
 Don’t bombard people with proactive messages for all pages of your website, or they will get annoyed.
 Use analytics and pick several critical moments.

 When customers make a bigger investment, like buying electronics, furniture or even expensive clothes, they want to be 100% secure that your product is worth it before trusting you with their money.
 And the availability of fast and ideally 24h support is often a deciding factor.

 Let them ask all their questions, express their reservations and concerns, have all their doubts cleared and help them take a well-weighted decision.

 J.D.
 Power discovered that live chat has become the leading communication tool in digital marketing, as 42% of clients get in touch via live chat as opposed to just 23% who opt for email, and 16% for social networks or forums.